cs100/template-lab-02-git-flow/README.md

 * how to fix conflicts between branches
 * important Git terminology

 > Note: Just like with previous labs, make sure to clone this repository to `hammer` before continuing.
-The code provided in this lab already contains a submodule, so you will need to clone it recursively in order to recieve the code in the submodule along with the repository code.
+The code provided in this lab already contains a submodule (i.e. googletest), so you will need to clone it recursively in order to recieve the code in the submodule along with the repository code.

 ```
 git clone --recursive <lab-clone-url>